-Last year was your first year at OC Chef’s Table.
-What was your impression?
+You’re returning for your third year at OC Chef’s Table.
+What was your impression your very FIRST year?

 Chef Magellan Moore: It was amazing!
 Illumination Foundation did such a great job at connecting their chefs to the cause and showing everyone where their support is truly changing up people’s lives.
 It was mind blowing.